AleykaGazdhar/LGM-Task-1/README.md

 # LGM-Task-1
-A single page Website using HTML, CSS and JavaScript.
+A single page Responsive Website using HTML, CSS and JavaScript.